ivanbueno-jcc/pdf-remediation/README.md

 `readyset.py` runs `go.py` once per project in the order provided, prints a high-visibility banner for each project, and stops on the first non-zero exit code.

+## Walkthrough

+Here's an example walkthrough of remediating the Del Norte trial court.

 ```mermaid
 flowchart LR